camarm-dev/ecoledirecte-api-types/README.md

-# ecoledirecte-api-types

-If you need a EcoleDirecte client for JavaScript, this isn't the right place!
-This way: [ecoledirecte.js](https://github.com/a2br/ecoledirecte.js).
+# Ecole Directe API Types

+This module is forked from [a2br/ecoledirecte-api-types](https://github.com/a2br/ecoledirecte-api-types).
+It is a modification of the original repository, for [Papillon](https://github.com/PapillonApp).

+---

 This is the list of the types related to EcoleDirecte's private API.